 Redwood Dojo is affiliated with the Cuong Nhu Martial Arts Association, a federally recognized non-profit educational organization.
 Students are asked to join the association (CNMA) before their first rank test at Redwood Dojo.
 To learn more, visit the Cuong Nhu website.

 We offer classes for children, teens, and adults.
 The formal martial arts structure gives students of all ages a chance to learn martial arts skills and so much more.
 They have fun while exercising, learning self-defense skills, increasing self-confidence, developing control, and cultivating respect.

 Our youngest students learn valuable and age-appropriate skills in the Pre-Karate program (ages 4.5 and 5).
 This class develops fine and gross motor skills, cultivates respect, teaches safety, and instills the importance of cooperation.
 Kids who are six or older start in the Beginning Kids martial arts classes.
 These students learn “hard style” martial arts while developing discipline and respect in a safe and supportive environment.

 Our teen and adult students attend two to three rigorous classes a week.
 These students tap into their physical potential, sharpen their focus and concentration, and channel stress and aggression into a beautiful form of art.
 Our supportive and non-judgmental classes help each student push themselves to improve physical skills and develop mental fortitude.

 The Cuong Nhu Redwood Dojo community welcomes students of all ages and skill levels who want to learn martial arts.
-To try a free adult class, a free kids class, or to view the schedule visit our classes page.
-You can also check our FAQ or email your questions to firstname.lastname@example.org.
+Check the current schedule of classes and join the waitlist to get started.
+You can also check our FAQ or contact us to learn more.